 I've considered this kit a sort of half fighter - half barbarian, but most importantly I based its main concept upon PnP Frenzied Berserker.

-- Berserker's Rage is the least changed of the two rages, but it now perform as a mix of vanilla's Rage (+2 bonus to hit/dmg/AC, mind shield and various immunities) and PnP Frenzied Berserker's one.
-Unlike Barbarian's Rage this one still offer immunity to mind affecting effects, but I've removed the convenient and out-of-place immunities to level drain, maze and imprisonment.
+- Berserker's Rage is the least changed of the two rages, but it now performs as a mix of vanilla's Rage (+2 bonus to hit/dmg/AC, mind shield and various immunities) and PnP Frenzied Berserker's one.
+Unlike the Barbarian this kit will still have immunity to mind affecting effects (though only while frenzied), but I've removed the convenient and out-of-place immunities to level drain, maze and imprisonment.

 - Frenzy is the most player-friendly implementation I could imagine of the infamous Frenzied Berserker feature.